NaoiseGaffney/BookRepository/README.md

 ### Lessons Learned
 The Code Institute's Diploma course on Full Stack Development provided an introduction to Python and the Flask Framework and Jinja that I've added to in terms of both increase in knowledge and improvement of skills.

+The new skills I've gained are documented throughout this document.
+Some gained through online sources, some gained through courses like the Flask-Extensions course, and some through self-study and trial-and-error, actually most of it is through trial-and-error.
+It's the way I learn the best, though tends to be both time-consuming and frustrating yet yields the best results.

+I now have the knowledge, skills, and confidence to knock up a full-stack solution in a short space of time thanks to this experience.
+Despite the many shortcomings of the Flask micro-framework, I've come to appreciate its versatility and flexibility.
+I also find myself liking Python a lot too, as well as the benefits of MongoEngine ODM with MongoDB.

 ### Acknowledgements

 The Diploma in Full Stack Development provides a great foundation of tools and technologies used to work as a professional developer.
 It's a case of being a Jack-of-All-Trades, and a Master of None (or Some).
 It's up to each developer to expand upon the knowledge and skills acquired during the course through additional self-study of elements covered as a part of the course as well as other frameworks, languages, tools, methodologies, processes, and solutions.

 Thank you Code Institute for allowing me on this journey in life!

 Thank you Spencer Barriball for your unwavering support!

+Thank you Toby for "chucking a goat's eye" on the Book Repository despite your busy schedule!

+Thank you Code Institute peer-code-reviewers (you all know who you are) for putting the Book Repository through its paces!